 Consultation on admission arrangements will take place whenever there are significant changes to the policy or every seven years if there is no significant change.

-Admission arrangements will be submitted to the Local Authority by 1 May and publicised on the school’s website for the full offer year.
+Admission arrangements will be submitted to the Local Authority as soon as possible by 15th March and publicised on the school’s website for the full offer year.

 Consultation will take place in the following way: